How to Customize Windows 11 Taskbar Settings

 Advanced Registry Tweaks

 You can force specific behaviors using the Registry Editor.
-Press ⊞ Win+R, type regedit, and press Enter.
+Press ⊞ Win+R on your keyboard, type ‘regedit’ (which opens the Registry Editor, a tool for making advanced system changes), and press Enter.

 Navigate to: HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced

-Create a new DWORD (32-bit) Value named TaskbarGlomLevel.
-Set the value to 0, 1, or 2 to control button grouping.
+Create a new value of type DWORD (32-bit) named TaskbarGlomLevel.
+Set its value to 0, 1, or 2 to control button grouping.

 Summary